UNC-Libraries/pinecone/README.md

   * Bags are checked for:
     * completeness - no unexpected or missing files
     * consistency - checksums of files in the payload match those recorded in the bag manifest
+  * If a bad was valid, a success report is emailed to content owners.
   * If a bag is invalid, an error report email is sent out to administrators and content owners who are locally configured to receive notifications for that location.
 * Replication of bags
   * After bags have been validated the first time, they are replicated to one or more configured replica locations using rsync.